GalIdanPenga/Perfect/examples/perfect_client/CLIENT_ARCHITECTURE.md

 Client sends heartbeat every 3 seconds:
 - Backend fails flows if no heartbeat for 10 seconds
 - Prevents stuck flows when client crashes

+### Parallel Flow Execution

+Multiple flows can run concurrently:
+- Use `threading.Thread` to run flows in parallel
+- SDK uses thread-local storage for execution context
+- Each thread has isolated `run_id` and `task_index`
+- No interference between parallel flows

 ## File Structure